 This is my go-to cake.
 Get this white cake recipe down and you can make variations so tasty no one will ever realize they all rely on the same cake.
-Use it for cupcakes, as a layer cake with whipped cream and fruit, or with your favorite frosting.
+Top it with candied rose petals, use it for cupcakes, make it into a layer cake with cranberries and buttercream, or with whipped cream and fruit, or with your favorite frosting.
 I’ve layered it with sautéed pears, roasted peaches, or crushed berries in the middle.
 I’ve filled it with coffee ice cream and poured chocolate glaze over the top.
 There are endless ways to dress up this cake.–Emily Luchetti

 What is a white cake?